jenkinzz/vanilla-html-email-framework/README.md

 Make sure to inline your CSS before sending.
 I recommend [Putsmail](https://putsmail.com/inliner)

+## Why should I use Vanilla?
+It is more robust than other HTML frameworks, but easier to use than MJML or Foundation.
+Its goal is to allow developers to use as many of HTML & CSS's features as possible without creating a learning curve.

 ## Features

 * Uses only vanilla HTML/CSS
 * As semantic and lean as possible.
-No useless nested tables
+No useless nested tables or memorizing rules-of-thumb
 * CSS is embedded, not inlined, so you can use classes, ids, and selectors
 * Includes useful snippets and example templates
 * Modular design for mixing and matching
-* Comments to guide you, and cheat-sheets for reference
+* Comments to guide you, and documentation for reference

 ## Client Support
 All clients are supported unless listed here: